A-Evan-S/a-evan-s.github.io/site/pages/posts/drafts/monospaced_justified.md

 ![Graph of working values](\assets\images\unweighted.png "what does this do again?"){: width="500"}

 This doesn't look too bad at first; a good amount of the cases are solvable.
 However, we have to account for the frequency of different combinations.
 Since the number of extra spaces is upper-bounded by typical word length, we see most lines needing 0–5 extra spaces, and a typical line might consist of 10–20 words.
-I ran the plaintext copy of Alice's Adventures in Wonderland[^1] through this algorithm and, only focusing on text which would be justified (excluding the last line of each paragraphs), we can weight the above chart by frequency of occurence.
+I ran the plaintext copy of Alice's Adventures in Wonderland[^1] through this algorithm and, only focusing on text which would be justified (excluding the last line of each paragraph), we can weight the above chart by frequency of occurence.

 ![Graph of working values, weighted](\assets\images\weighted.png "what does this do again?"){: width="500"}